dann1/one-deploy/arch_infra.md

     n1a2: { ansible_host: 10.2.50.11 }
 ```

-You can see this additional section in the inventory:
+### Parameters for the `infra` Inventory Group

+The inventory contains this additional section:

 ```yaml
 infra: